Careers aren’t linear. They’re Loops.

 - You might Create a convening by hosting a dinner party.

 - You might Create a job shadow opportunity and document what you learned.

-- You might Create work for a potential employer by doing the job you wish you had.
+- You might Create a portfolio by picking a company you want to work with and doing the job you wish you had.

-For example, writing a book can Smallify to writing a short blog post.
+For example, writing a book can smallify to writing a blog post and further smallify to writing a bullet list draft for that post.

 Step 3.
 Connect